ldv-klever/klever/docs/dev_env_specs.rst

     }
   }

 The *headers* member has a single header to add.
-It is necessary to allocate memory and dereference pointers to :c:struct:`platfrom_driver` and :c:struct:`platfrom_device` structures.
+It is necessary to allocate memory and dereference pointers to :c:struct:`platform_driver` and :c:struct:`platform_device` structures.
 We will describe labels and actions below with more discussion. *Declarations* and *definitions* members introduce a function :c:func:`get_dev_id` to use in actions.
 Its definition and declaration will be added to the main C file of the FEM.
 We suggest users to implement more complicated functions in separate C files and provide a path to them instead of the list of strings.

 Labels
 ~~~~~~